jelicas/jelicas.github.io/_posts/2022-05-10-google-sign-in-ionic-with-capacitor-firebase-auth-draft.markdown

 `npm install --save capacitor-firebase-auth firebase@8.3.0` {: refdef}

+Now we have simple Ionic app with one button and needed packages.

-# Firebase project
+## Create Firebase project

 Go to [Firebase console](https://console.firebase.google.com) and add a new project.
 Give it a name (I named it ionic-firebase-auth).

-# Firebase Google Auth provider setup
+## Firebase Google Auth provider setup
 In side menu on the left go to Authentication and click on Get Started button.

 ![Auth start](/assets/images/authstart.png)